meshpro/optimesh/README.md

 fixed-point iteration (`--method odt-fp`) | nonlinear optimization (`--method odt-no`) |

 Optimal Delaunay Triangulation (ODT) treated as a minimization problem.
-Assumes a uniform mesh (for now), so it does _not_ preserve the original mesh density.

 ### Access from Python